defold/doc/docs/en/manuals/project-settings.md

 ## Windows

 App Icon
-: Image file to use as application icon on Windows.
+: Image file (.ico) to use as application icon on Windows.
+Read more about how to create a .ico file in the [Windows manual](/manuals/windows).

 Iap Provider
 : Specifies which store to use.
 Valid options are `None` and `Gameroom`, `None` by default.